ALL SAINTs Day

 Ronan Connolly is slowly enabling his oldest brother’s death.

-As Kier’s lone caretaker, Ronan is fiercely loyal to the brother who raised him, means well, and doesn’t even recognize what he’s doing.
-All Ronan knows is that he’s using his hard-earned money to keep Kier sustained with the only things he’ll consume – booze, cigarettes, and pizza bagels – because his stubborn brother is both unable and unwilling to venture out from the Old Colony Projects into their rapidly gentrifying South Boston neighborhood.
+As Kier’s lone caretaker, Ronan is fiercely loyal to the brother who raised him, sincerely means well, and doesn’t even recognize what he’s doing.
+All Ronan knows is that he’s using his hard-earned money to keep Kier sustained with the only things he’ll consume – booze, cigarettes, and pizza bites – because his stubborn brother is unwilling (and increasingly unable) to venture out from their family’s tenement apartment in Chelsea, Massachusetts, a multi-cultural enclave directly across the Mystic River from Boston.

-When Father Mickey shows up with a surprise guest on November 1st – the Catholic All Saints’ Day holiday – intent on getting Kier into rehab, an impromptu reunion leads to all the old family tensions resurfacing and a botched intervention that has everyone questioning how far you can ever really stray from your home.
+Father Mickey returns home with a surprise guest on November 1st – coinciding with the Catholic All Saints’ Day feast holiday – intent on immediately getting Kier into rehab.
+This impromptu family reunion leads to the resurfacing of all the old tensions and a botched (darkly comedic) intervention, leaving everyone questioning how far you can ever really stray from your home and family.